IBMDecisionOptimization/docplex-examples/README.md

-# IBM® Decision Optimization Modeling for Python (DOcplex)
+# IBM&reg; Decision Optimization Modeling for Python (DOcplex)

-Welcome to the IBM® Decision Optimization Modeling for Python.
+Welcome to the IBM&reg; Decision Optimization Modeling for Python.
 Licensed under the Apache License v2.0.

 With this library, you can quickly and easily add the power of optimization to your application.
-You can model your problems by using the Python API and solve them on the cloud with the IBM® Decision Optimization on Cloud service or on your computer with IBM® ILOG CPLEX Optimization Studio.
+You need IBM ILOG CPLEX Optimization Studio to solve the models.

 This library is composed of 2 modules:

-* IBM® Decision Optimization CPLEX Optimizer Modeling for Python - with namespace docplex.mp
+* IBM&reg; Decision Optimization CPLEX Optimizer Modeling for Python - with namespace docplex.mp
-* IBM® Decision Optimization CP Optimizer Modeling for Python - with namespace docplex.cp
+* IBM&reg; Decision Optimization CP Optimizer Modeling for Python - with namespace docplex.cp

-Solving with CPLEX locally requires that IBM® ILOG CPLEX Optimization Studio V12.8.0 is installed on your machine.
+Solving with CPLEX locally requires that IBM&reg; ILOG CPLEX Optimization Studio V12.8 or later is installed on your machine.

-Solving with the IBM Decision Optimization on Cloud service requires that you register for an account and get the API key.

 This library is numpy friendly.